M. N. Nambiar: Early life

 Manjeri Narayan Nambiar was born on 7 March 1919 at Kandakkai near Mayyil in Cannanore (Kannur) in North Malabar region of Kerala.
-He was the son of Kelu Nambiar and Manjeri Kalyani Amma.
+He was the son of Kelu Nambiar and Kalyani Amma, the son of a Malayali Nair family.
 While he was still a child, his father died.
 He later moved to live and study in Ooty with his elder sister and brother-in-law.
 He became interested in acting when he was 13 and he joined Nawab Rajamanikkam's troupe.
 He learnt discipline here which is according to him the major life skill at Madurai Bala nada vinodha kana sabha.
 From then on acting became the only thing that occupied him.
 His first film was Bhaktha Ramadoss, shot in 1935 in Hindi and Tamil, where he played as a comedian along with T.K.Sampangi.